-While performing as the Regional Auditor, the volunteer is:
+While performing as the Team Parent/Manager, the volunteer is:

-- Subject to the bylaws, rules, regulations, policies, procedures, and guidelines of AYSO: - Under the overall authority of and directly supervised by the Regional Board; and supervised indirectly by the Area Director; and - 3.
-To maintain the recommended adult to child supervision ratio of 1:8 or less; that is one adult for every eight or fewer children and two adults (one of whom may be the coach and one of whom should be the same gender as the group) present at all times, for the protection of both the children and the volunteer, no volunteer should permit himself or herself to be alone with any child or group of children (except his or her own) during AYSO-sponsored activities.
+- 1. Subject to the bylaws, rules, regulations, policies, procedures and guidelines of AYSO. - 2.
+Under the overall authority of and directly supervised by the Team Coach and supervised indirectly by the Division Coordinator and Regional Commissioner. - 3.
+Required to maintain the recommended adult to child supervision ratio as referenced in the AYSO Safe Haven Child and Volunteer Protection guidelines: one adult for every eight or fewer children and two adults (one of whom may be the coach and one of whom should be of the same gender as the group) present at all times, and for the protection of both the children and the volunteer, no volunteer should be alone with any child or group of children (except his or her own) during AYSO-sponsored activities.